Chart Color Schemes

 The level of general health in Hurlstone Park is notably higher than the national average with prevalence of common health conditions low among the general population and nearer the nation's average across older, at risk cohorts

-Hurlstone Park shows better-than-average health outcomes according to AreaSearch's assessment of mortality rates and chronic condition prevalence.
-The prevalence of common health conditions is low among the general population, nearing the national average for older, at-risk cohorts.
+Hurlstone Park shows better health outcomes based on AreaSearch's assessment of mortality rates and chronic condition prevalence.
+The prevalence of common health conditions is low among its general population but nears the national average for older, at-risk cohorts.

 Private health cover is very high in Hurlstone Park, with approximately 56% of the total population (~2,953 people), compared to 59.9% across Greater Sydney.
-Mental health issues and arthritis are the most common medical conditions, affecting 8.4% and 7.5% of residents respectively.
-70.2% of residents declare themselves completely clear of medical ailments, compared to 74.6% in Greater Sydney.
-The under-65 population has better-than-average health outcomes.
-Hurlstone Park has 20.4% of residents aged 65 and over (1,069 people), higher than the 15.4% in Greater Sydney.
-Health outcomes among seniors are above average but rank lower nationally compared to the broader population.
+Mental health issues and arthritis are the most common medical conditions, affecting 8.4 and 7.5% of residents respectively.
+70.2% of residents declared themselves completely clear of medical ailments, compared to 74.6% in Greater Sydney.
+The under-65 population has better than average health outcomes.
+Hurlstone Park has 20.7% of residents aged 65 and over (1,085 people), higher than the 15.4% in Greater Sydney.
+Health outcomes among seniors are above average but rank lower nationally than those of the broader population.

 Frequently Asked Questions - Health